 Step 3.
 Contact your home campus admissions office to find out if you need to submit official transcripts from postsecondary institution(s) you’ve attended.
 If you do, request that the institution(s) send official transcripts directly to the home campus to which you are applying.
 If you earned a GED/HSED, an official copy of the qualifying scores must also be submitted from the testing agency.
 If you have an associate degree, bachelor’s degree, or equivalent coursework, the ACT or SAT is not required.

 Formal admission to the program will be determined by the campus to which you apply.
-Please refer to our FAQ page regarding any specific requirements.

 Questions?
 We’re Here to Help